techgrounds/techgrounds-laminated-denim/10_PRO_1/project_notes/02_Bicep.md

 Loading bash scripts from a private github repository is best practice.

+How do I pass bicep parameters into Azure Powershell?

 # Bicep notes
 * Learn resource naming restrictions before attempting to use them in Bicep.
 * Bicep is strict regarding line breaks.